linjames0/jameslin.bio/markdown/research.md

 *1. I cannot go without expressing a tremendous thank you to [Isaak Freeman](https://isaak.net/).
 He is the singular reason why I joined the lab.
 I called up Isaak on a weekday, he offered to show me around the lab, and I flew there the next week.
 He got me up to speed, introduced me to the people, and at every step was a persistent champion.
 Words cannot do my gratitude justice.*

+*2. Thanks to Ed for taking a chance on me and constantly pushing me through constructive criticism.
+Thanks to my postdoc Yangning who graciously took me under his wing, and has taught me so much about chemistry and shown me how science gets done.*

-*2. Thanks also to Isaak Freeman, [AJ Kourabi](https://www.ajkourabi.com/), and [Sigil Wen](https://sigilwen.ca/) for reading over initial drafts and providing feedback.*
+*3. Thanks also to Isaak Freeman, [AJ Kourabi](https://www.ajkourabi.com/), and [Sigil Wen](https://sigilwen.ca/) for reading over initial drafts and providing feedback.*